 As I mentioned before, chances are, your kids will likely be bringing home between 10 and 15 gifts from other friends and family.
 Add in your 4 gifts (WANT, NEED, WEAR, READ), and all of the sudden your kids will be getting close to 20 gifts for Christmas.

 If that isn’t enough for your kid, then you really need to sit down and discuss what it means to have a grateful heart rather than a selfish one.

 There are SO many kids who won’t get anywhere near that for Christmas, and sometimes we teach our kids unrealistic expectations about Christmas.

-It is what we do as a family every Christmas, and I hope that it’s something you can either adopt this year or adapt this concept in some way to help you meet the needs of your kids and your Christmas budget.
+It is what we do as a family every Christmas, and I hope that it’s something you can either adopt this year or adopt this concept in some way to help you meet the needs of your kids and your Christmas budget.

 Christmas is exciting, but you certainly don’t want to, and shouldn’t have to be paying off Christmas into the new year.
 Make a plan and stick to it.
 You will thank yourself later.

 The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties.